Ensembl/ensembl-genes/src/python/ensembl/genes/info_from_registry/README.md

 vim gcas

 # Run script to collect info and initialise pipeline
-python3 path/to/software/dir/ensembl-genes/src/python/ensembl/genes/info_from_registry/genebuild_start_pipeline.py --gcas gcas --settings_file user_pipeline_settings.json
+python3 genebuild_start_pipeline.py --gcas gcas --settings_file user_pipeline_settings.json
 ```

 #### Expected behaviour
 The script will create a json for all provided GCAs.
 This file will contain all parameters needed to start the annotation pipeline.
-Based on the JSON an eHIVE pipline will be initialised (with force option!).
+Based on the JSON an eHIVE pipeline will be initialised (with force option!).
 Finally, GCAs are seeded into the pipeline (into analysis 1 by default) for anno.
 The script checks if a given GCA was annotated before.
-If it was it will throw an error.
-Please use `genebuild = 1` option to override behaviour.
+If it was it would throw an error.
+Please use `genebuild = 1` option to override the behaviour.
 The script also assigns `stable ID` and writes it back to the registry.
 Clade settings can be found in the `clade_settings.json` file.
-Clade is assigned based on lowest taxon ID. `init_file` can be used to supress most behaviour and load from a file.
+Clade is assigned based on lowest taxon ID. `init_file` can be used to suppress most behaviour and load from a file.
 Optional: if `seed_url` is provided, the provided pipeline will be seeded.
 Initialisation is skipped.

 ## Breakdown of files and scripts
 `anno_settings.json`
-Contains basic settings for pipeline.
+Contains basic settings for the non-vertebrate pipeline.

 `assing_clade_based_on_tax.py`
 Created a taxonomy dictionary based on information stored in the taxonomy table in the registry.
 Args: server_info (dict): MySQL connection information under 'registry', registry_info (dict): Dictionary with at least a 'taxon_id' key.

 `assign_species_prefix.py`
-Assigns species prefix based on taxon ID and writes back to the registry.
+Assigns species prefix based on taxon ID and writes it back to the registry.

 `build_anno_commands.py`
 Creates anno command based on information gathered from the registry and the clade settings.
 Args: core_adaptor (dict): Contains database connection info with keys: 'dbname', 'host', 'port', 'user', 'pass', output_params (dict): Dictionary where input/output file paths and directories are specified.
 The final command strings are added here.
-anno_settings (dict): Annotation settings such as number of threads and diamond validation DB path. settings (dict): General pipeline settings, including repeat library usage.
+anno_settings (dict): Annotation settings such as the number of threads and the diamond validation DB path. settings (dict): General pipeline settings, including repeat library usage.

 `check_if_annotated.py`
 Checks if a GCA has already been annotated and gives back an error message if it has been.
+Script is not run if 'genebuild = 1' in user_settings.json is set.

 `clade_settings.json`
 Holds pipeline settings based on clade/taxon ID.

 `check_stable_space_old_registry.py`
 Function to check stable space in the old registry.
-Will be deprecated once old registry is not in use anymore.
+It will be deprecated once the old registry is no longer in use.

 `create_config.py`
-Copies and edits config file specified in anno_settings.json or main_settings.json.
+Copies and edits the appropriate config file specified in anno_settings.json or main_settings.json.

+`create_pipe_reg.py`
+Helper to copy and edit registry.pm for anno.

 `genebuild_start_pipeline.py`
 Main script that initialises (and seeds anno pipeline) after gathering all information.
 Args: gcas (str): Path to file containing GCA accessions (one per line), settings_file (str): Path to settings file (JSON), seed_url (str): EHIVE URL to already existing pipeline.

 `main_settings.json`
-Contains basic settings for pipeline.
+Contains basic settings for the vertebrate pipeline.

 `mysql_helper.py`
 Script to access and edit information in the registry.

+`projection_source.json`
+Specifies the projection source DB details for the main pipeline.

+`registry_helper.py`
+Helper to add information about status and metrics to the registry.

 `seed_nonvert.py`
 Seeds anno pipeline analysis 1 by default.